seismik76/hockey-calgary-scraper/README.md

 # Hockey Calgary Analytics & Scraper

 A comprehensive data analytics platform for minor hockey in Calgary.
-This tool scrapes historical performance data from **Hockey Calgary** and **Alberta One**, stores it in a local database, and provides an interactive dashboard to analyze community performance, tiering compliance, and systemic trends.
+This tool scrapes historical performance data from **Hockey Calgary** and **Alberta One**, stores it in a local database, and provides an interactive dashboard to analyze community performance and systemic trends.

 ## 🚀 Features